PhilipAbed/RenovateTutorial/README.md

 2) Merge this pull request

-Note - Renovate is highly configurable and supports:
+>Note - Renovate is highly configurable and supports:
+>

-- On-demand PR creation.
+>- On-demand PR creation.
-- Automatic merging of PRs.
+>- Automatic merging of PRs.
-- Settings for specific dependencies/package managers.
+>- Settings for specific dependencies/package managers.
-- Scheduling.
+>- Scheduling.
-- Grouping.
+>- Grouping.
+>

-  All the above and more will be discussed in future parts of the tutorial.
+>  All the above and more will be discussed in future parts of the tutorial.

-Congratulations!
-You have now updated your first dependency with Renovate.
+**Congratulations!
+You have now updated your first dependency with Renovate.**

 ## Part 4 - Dependency Dashboard

 Renovate’s Dependency Dashboard is a GitHub Issue that enables you to manage and monitor Renovate’s activity in your repo.
 In this section, we will go over some of its main functionalities and capabilities.

 Let’s begin by creating and enabling the Dependency Dashboard.
-Since GitHub defaults to disable issues on forked repositories, we need to enable it on the forked RenovateTutorial repo:
+Since GitHub defaults to disable `issues` on forked repositories, we need to enable it on the forked RenovateTutorial repo:

-1) Navigate to the main page of the repo and go to settings -> general
+1) Navigate to the main page of the repo and go to `settings` -> `general`
-2) Check the issues checkbox under the Features section:
+2) Check the `issues` checkbox under the Features section:

 ![image](https://user-images.githubusercontent.com/42116482/178508319-32c3ef67-c030-4965-b0d8-773589dbf474.png)

 - In order for the Dependency Dashboard to become available, we will need to re-run Renovate by triggering a webhook (for example, closing an update PR).

   Note - This is usually done in a click via the Dependency Dashboard.

 3) Go to the `Pull requests` section
 4) Select `Update dependency php to v8.1` and select `Close pull request`
-5) This will trigger Renovate to run and the Dependency Dashboard will appear under the Issues section - navigate to it
+5) This will trigger Renovate to run and the Dependency Dashboard will appear under the `Issues` section - navigate to it

 ### The Dependency Dashboard includes:
   - Overview of all updates that are still to-do:

-    - `Open` PRs
+    - **Open** PRs
-    - `Rate Limited` - PRs blocked by rate limit setting and will be opened based on preferences.
+    - **Rate Limited** - PRs blocked by rate limit setting and will be opened based on preferences.
-    - `Pending Approval` - PRs that require manual triggering based on configurations.
+    - **Pending Approval** - PRs that require manual triggering based on configurations.
-    - `Awaiting Schedule` - PRs creation blocked by Renovate scheduling settings.
+    - **Awaiting Schedule** - PRs creation blocked by Renovate scheduling settings.
-    - `Pending Status Checks` - updates that await pending status checks in order to be created.
+    - **Pending Status Checks** - updates that await pending status checks in order to be created.

-  - Visibility into `rejected/deferred updates`.
+  - Visibility into **rejected/deferred updates**.
-  - List of all the detected dependencies and package managers in your repository.
+  - List of all the **detected dependencies** and **package managers** in your repository.

   ![image](https://user-images.githubusercontent.com/42116482/178509682-3d772940-fe94-4338-ad1d-f7c4ef36fe6c.png)